 - Insufficient hot water – If it seems as if you are running out of hot water at a faster rate than you had in the past, this can be due to rust building up on the bottom of the tank and taking away area in the tank that should have your hot water.

 - Unusual sounds – If your hot water heater is making strange noises that it has not made in the past such as popping, crackling, or even tinging sounds, this can be caused by the buildup of material sitting at the bottom of the water tank.

 - Leaking tank – Perhaps the most noticeable problem is seeing water around the water tank.
 This is an indication the unit has finally gotten a hole all the way through.

 If properly maintained, most water heaters can last up to 10 years, whether they are powered by gas or electric.
 Simple steps can be taken to extend the life of a water heater and avoid costly problems, repairs, or even replacement.
 Not only will maintenance on your water heater increase its longevity, but it will also increase its efficiency, saving you money.

 The best maintenance tips to increase the life of your water heater include:

 - Drain out a few gallons of water and check the anode rod.
 If it’s less than 0.5” thick or coated with build-up, it should be replaced.

 - Drain the remaining water and agitate the remains by spraying in some water from the cold-water supply.
 Repeat this process until the water comes out clean.
 Refill and turn the tank back on.

 - Insulate the pipes and the tank.
 Only cover the top if it’s electric.
 According to This Old House, adding insulation to both the water lines and the tank can reduce heat loss by up to 45 percent and can cut water heating costs by as much as 9 percent.

-Looking for professional water heater services in Midland?
+Looking for professional water heater repair and installation in Midland?
 Call All Seasons Heating, Cooling & Insulation at (989) 282-2959 today.